CVzero/CVzero/README.md

 # CVzero
 ### Making computer vision simple for everyone!

+Not much going on with this at the moment :-(

 PLEASE NOTE: It still early days and we don't have running code or example code, watch this space!

 CVzero is a Python 3 library that aims to simplify computer vision for the Raspberry Pi* robotics.